 In recognition of outstanding academic achievement throughout their undergraduate careers the following students will "GRADUATE WITH DISTINCTION" at Fall Convocation, October 23, 1999.

-fund ANG Jason HC CSCI
+HC CSCI

-s cai KUMAR Rohan Peter HC ACT SCI
+HC ACT SCI

-ME MUNRO Sean HC CSCI
+HC CSCI

-. ca WU Di H COMP SCI
+H COMP SCI

 In recognition of outstanding academic achievement during the Spring 1999 term, the following students qualified for the Dean's Honours List.